Pedaled Mido Boot Review: Handsome but Costly

 In terms of fit, I consider them to feel narrow and snug; I wouldn’t point wide footers in their direction.
 And I’d likely recommend sizing up, especially if you intend to wear thick socks.
 I’m generally a 43, with a left foot that’s a touch larger than my right, and found the size 43 that I was sent left little room for my toes to enjoy much of a stretch.
 So although the Midos definitely gave over time, I’d have sized up if I’d been ordering my own own pair.
 But if you get it right (there’s a sizing chart on their website) and their shape fits you, I can’t fault them comfort wise.
 The leather is extremely supple and it was a matter of hours before they felt like boots I’d owned all my life.
 The long laces offer adjustability along the whole length and if/when they laces wear out, or you just feel like a change, Pedaled include a spare set in a different color.

 I wore these boots whilst riding the Trans Alp bikepacking route.
-Pedaled calls them waterproof and thankfully, given the adverse weather, I’d agree.
+Pedaled calls them waterproof and thankfully, given the adverse weather, I’d mostly agree (though the tongues aren’t actually sewn in).
 Mine took an especially hard beating in the high mountains, where heavy rainfall and multiple stream crossing resulted in sodden footware for several days in a row, only to be dried superficially with the occasional blast of sun (not a good recipe for shoes of any kind).
 I rode in them, hung out in camp, scrabbled around, and pushed my bike up a gamut of often loose and sharp terrain.
 To give them their best chance of a long and prosperous life, I treated mine with whatever I could lay my hands on along the way, be it beeswax or bacon fat – like a Brooks saddle, boots like the Midos need regular TLC to ensure they last as long their cost demands.
 (Side ponder: I’ve found that treating leather boots and saddles, working wax and oils into creases and dry spots, is a very therapeutic process… and a good reminder of the value of looking after gear and making what we own last as long as it can.)

 In use, I found the boots grippy enough on the aggressive platform pedals I was running not to worry about slipping, but I wouldn’t consider them to be in the same league as my super tacky 5.10s.
 Hike with them though, and they’re plenty of purchase, which can’t be said for latter.
+I did notice that some of the Mido’s grip is lost in very wet conditions, but no more than other hiking boots with lugged soles I’ve tried.

 At $305, the big question is: how have they held up?
 Thanfully again, I can report that the news is good; there are scuffs to the leather but the sole remains completely intact, whilst the heel, which can typically show signs of wear and damage as the boots are slipped on and off when wet, is as good as new.
 The yellow finish that my test shoes came in has dulled, which is no bad thing… Note that these boots are available in four colors, and I expect that to be the same for all of them.
 There’s no unexpected damage to report, bar an extremely small amount of rubber peeling from one of the toe bumpers.
 It hasn’t got any worse over time, but I’ll ‘shoo goo’ it down shortly to be on the safe side.
 The leather has softened and darkened; be sure to be attentive with removing mud and grime so it didn’t work its way in, as it has on my boots.
 Being relatively traditional in terms of materials, I expect these boots would be easy for a cobbler to repair or resole, if the situation arose.